 General Principles

-The only thing I am certain of is that people are different.
-Our interests are different, our genetic ceilings for athletic performance are different, and the training that works best for us might be different (even though with some common themes, typically).
+To me, individualization is key as we are all unique in some shape or form.
+Our interests might differ, our genetic ceilings for athletic performance are likely different, our constraints are different, and the training that works best for us might be different as well (even though with some common themes, typically).

 As such, improving running performance, while grounded in broad scientific principles, involves a fair amount of learning by doing, trial and error, and adjustments as we go.
 Working together, we will rely on a mix of currently available scientific knowledge, applied wisdom, and experimentation to find what is best for you and your unique circumstances.
 Data might help us along the way.